How To Enjoy Motherhood Instead of Just Surviving It - Baby Chick

 In my case, this has meant letting go of believing that the bulk of moments in parenthood is made up of what I like to call “shining star” moments, where my children are acting angelic, well-behaved, well-rested, and more than happy to be compliant with any and all that I ask of them.
 Because this is an obtainable and realistic goal for good parents 99% of the time.
 Right?
 (I am rolling my eyes as I type.)

-Learning To Embrace the Imperfect
+Learning To Embrace Imperfection

 Children are a mix of sweet and sour because they aren’t fully grown.
 So even the best of parents will have a mix of sweet and sour moments.
 Sweet, as in, your infant decides to take an extra-long nap and gives you a chance to write an article.
-Mixed with sour, like when that baby is still sleeping, but your toddler’s preschool calls to tell you your other son just puked on the floor, and can you please come to pick him up.
+Mixed with sour, like when that baby is still sleeping, but your toddler’s preschool calls to tell you your other son just puked on the floor, and can you please come to pick him up?

 And to enjoy it, you have to expect both.
 And remember, one doesn’t go without the other.
 I wouldn’t have them to show off in an adorable little Christmas outfit if I wasn’t up three times the night before feeding them.
-His teacher wouldn’t write a note home saying his manners are wonderful if I hadn’t spent years reminding him to say please and thank you and feeling like it’s getting me nowhere.
+His teacher wouldn’t write a note home saying his manners are wonderful if I hadn’t spent years reminding him to say please and thank you, and feeling like it’s getting me nowhere.
 They wouldn’t be able to make me laugh uncontrollably with their humor as a teenager if that same spirit hadn’t exhausted me when they were toddlers.

 Enjoying motherhood doesn’t mean enjoying a toddler throwing a tantrum.
 Because no one enjoys that.
 (Don’t tell me if you do.)
-Enjoying motherhood means having the ability to keep the temper in perspective and move through it with ease.
-It’s knowing that to go through ages two to three, even supermom can’t escape a tantrum.
-So letting your day be ruined, or even your next 30 minutes is a waste of your time and energy.
-It’s the difference between saying, “If I was a good mom, I could have prevented that.
-What’s wrong with me?” to saying, “Alright, I just survived that.
-What’s next?”
-Raising kids is too hard to take it all so seriously.
-Your kid can learn more from a joyful parent than an angry one.
+Enjoying life as a mom means being able to keep your temper in perspective and move through it with ease.
+It’s knowing that, from ages two to three, even a supermom can’t escape a tantrum.
+So letting your day, or even your next 30 minutes, be ruined is a waste of your time and energy.

 Finding Joy in the Chaos